-The primary focus consists of at least 37 credit hours of resident graduate coursework.
-This includes
+The primary focus consists of at least 31 credit hours of resident graduate coursework.
+This includes the following requirements:

-- 1. at least 8 credit hours of Advanced CSCI graduate coursework at the 6000/8000-level (see "Advanced Coursework" below); the above must include 4 credit hours of coursework open only to graduate students, exclusive of 6950 and 8990, as per Graduate School Policy; - 2. at least 16 credit hours of CSCI 8000-level coursework (see "Advanced Coursework" below); - 3. at least 1 credit hour of CSCI 8990 Research Seminar (see "Research Seminar" below); - 4. at least 6 credit hours of coursework in either a doctoral minor (6000-level or above) or additional CSCI 6000/8000-level graduate coursework, and - 5. at least 6 credit hours of CSCI 9300 Doctoral Dissertation (see Doctoral Dissertation below).
+- 1. at least 8 credit hours of Advanced CSCI graduate coursework at the 6000/8000-level (see Advanced Coursework below); the above must include 4 credit hours of coursework open only to graduate students, exclusive of 6950 and 8990, as per Graduate School Policy; - 2. at least 16 credit hours of CSCI 8000-level coursework (see Advanced Coursework below); - 3. at least 1 credit hour of CSCI 8990 Research Seminar (see Research Seminar below); and - 4. at least 6 credit hours of CSCI 9300 Doctoral Dissertation (see Doctoral Dissertation below) at least over two semesters.